 No refunds are available after April 20, 2014.

-In order to cancel once you have registered, you must complete the Letter of Program cancelation (link) and mail or fax it to the Institute for Field Research offices.
-Failure to cancel prior to the April 20, 2013 deadline will result in a bill for the full program fee.
+In order to cancel once you have registered, you must complete the Letter of Program Cancelation and email or mail to the Institute for Field Research offices.
+Failure to cancel prior to the April 20, 2014 deadline will result in a bill for the full program fee.

 Always travel light: Limit yourself to one checked bag and one carry-on.
 You can move more quickly and will be more likely to have a free hand.
 You will also be less tired and less likely to set your luggage down, leaving it unattended.

 Prescription medications: Remember to bring any prescription medication with you in your carry-on bag.
 Bring enough to last the duration of your trip.
 Keep medicines in their original, labeled containers.
 Bring copies of your prescriptions and the generic names for the drugs.
 If a medication is unusual or contains narcotics, carry a letter from your doctor attesting to your need to take the drug.
 If you have any doubt about the legality of carrying a certain drug into a country, consult the embassy or consulate of that country first.

 Money: Bring ATM cards, one or two major credit cards, and at least $100 in $20 dollar bills.
 You may want to bring a few traveler’s checks for emergency back-up.